Computational-Materials-Research-Group/Molecular-Dynamics-Simulation-of-a-Working-Fluid-Transport-Rotary-Actuator-AIREBO-Forcefield/README.md

   **112**, 6472-6486 (2000).
 This is the standard reference for the AIREBO formulation implemented by LAMMPS's `pair_style airebo`; confirm this matches the specific version/parameterization of `CH.airebo` in this repository.
-- **`c60_ratchetOP.data`** -- source/build script not available at write time. _Add
-  the actual origin here (e.g. the CAD export or hand-built script that generated this structure) -- it is not included in this README because it wasn't available when this file was written; please don't leave a fabricated reference in its place._

 ## License